JeffHeck/SchoolDataProject/pagesManual/ExpendituresReport/report_expenditures_ppe_vs_low_income.md

 ### Notes
 The OSPI’s definition of Per Pupil Expenditures (PPE) only includes the General Fund.
 The alternative Total Per Pupil Expenditures (TPPE) used here includes:
-- Capital outlays (6 year rolling averages) which are usually purchased from funds from local capital levies and local bonds,
+- Capital Projects Fund expenses (6 year rolling averages).
+These are capital outlays which are usually purchased from funds from local capital levies and/or local bonds.
-- ASB Fund expenses,
+- ASB Fund expenses.
-- Transportation Vehicle Fund expenses (6 year rolling averages),
+- Transportation Vehicle Fund expenses (6 year rolling averages).
 - Interest on debt.
 This can be substantial since it is mostly bond interest from 10 to 27 year bonds.

 The enrollments used in these charts are Annual Average Full-Time Equivalent (AAFTE) enrollments.
 The OSPI also is using the AAFTE enrollments.